gabrwagn/backend_mashup/README.md

 2. Artist summary (from Wikipedia)
 3. Albums with art (list)

+Additionally, the website prints the full JSON in the browser's  console, which can be opened by pressing F12 in most modern browsers.

-## Making a request
+## API (making a request and so on)

-To make requests from other applications etc. the url to make the GET-request to is:
+The REST-api url for making (GET only) requests is:

 ```
 http://HOSTNAME:PORT/genie/artist/MBID